 In 2017, it is both fitting and ironic that October would mark the beginning of Cyber Security awareness month.
 This year has transformed into a year defined by fervent protest, natural disaster and cyberattacks.
-It seemed as though on a constant basis, households and business owners all alike would wake up to another cyberattack .
+It seemed as though on a constant basis, households and business owners in Miami all alike would wake up to another cyberattack .
 Some of the most high profile cyberattacks could be listed below:

 - Wannacry is a strain of ransomware that was spread around the world, targeting hundreds of thousands of companies, most notably British Hospitals.